Glued spaces and lower Ricci curvature bounds: Introduction and Statement of Main Results

-{\it Question: What is a notion of boundary for collapsed $RCD(K,N)$ metric measure spaces and what is the correct assumption such that a doubling theorem, or more generally a gluing theorem, holds. } \end{remark} For non-collapsed $RCD(K,N)$ spaces, $\m=\mathcal H^N$, notions of boundary were introduced in \cite{Kap-Mon19, GP-noncol}.
+{\it Question: Is there a notion of boundary for collapsed $RCD(K,N)$ metric measure spaces such that, under correct assumption, a doubling theorem, or more generally a gluing theorem, holds. } \end{remark} For non-collapsed $RCD(K,N)$ spaces, i.e. $\m=\mathcal H^N$, notions of boundary were introduced in \cite{Kap-Mon19, GP-noncol}.
 In this context a doubling or gluing theorem is expected to be true in the same form as for Alexandrov spaces.
 For $RCD$ spaces where the corresponding metric space also satisfies locally an upper curvature bound in the sense of Alexandrov a well-defined notion of boundary has been introduced in \cite{kkk}.
 Hence for such spaces it seems feasable to give a partial answer to the previous question.

 Very recently Reiser and Wraith began to investigate glued spaces in connection with $k$-intermediate Ricci curvature bounds $\ric_k\geq K$ \cite{rw, rwnew}.
 The $k$-intermediate Ricci curvatures interpolate between sectional curvature ($k=1$) and Ricci curvature ($k=n-1$).
 Reiser and Wraith prove a generalization of one direction in the theorems of Perelman and Kosovski\u{\i} under intermediate lower Ricci curvature bounds where the assumption on the boundary is the same as in \cite{kosovski, perelmanlarge}, i.e. $\Pi_0+\Pi_1\geq 0$ on $\partial M_0\simeq \partial M_1$.
 They show the glued space of Riemannian manifolds with $k$-intermediate Ricci curvature is the uniform limit of smooth Riemannian manifolds with $k$-intermediate Ricci curvature lower bounds up to an arbitrarily small $\epsilon$ error.
 In \cite{ketterermondino} the author and Andrea Mondino propose a synthetic definition of intermediate Ricci lower curvature bounds.
 Stability of this definition under Gromov-Hausdorff convergence is an open problem and so we don't know whether the glued spaces that Reiser and Wraith consider belong to this class.
 But it is clear that $\ric_k\geq K$ implies $\ric\geq K$ for all $k\in \{1, \dots, n-1\}$ and in particular the glued spaces of Reiser and Wraith with $k$-interemediate lower Ricci curvature bounds satisfy a curvature-dimension condition $CD(K,n)$.
 Hence Theorem \ref{th:re} implies the following result. \begin{corollary} The boundary condition $\Pi_0+\Pi_1\geq 0$ in the theorem of Reiser and Wraith on gluing constructions under $k$-intermediate lower Ricci curvature bounds is necessary. \end{corollary}